DhrishP/voice-agents/README.md

 ## Overview

-This repository contains a simplified implementation of the voice agent platform I built and deployed in production.
+This repository contains a simplified implementation of a production voice agent platform I built for customer support automation at my previous company.

 It omits company-specific integrations, prompts, business logic, and deployment infrastructure while preserving the core architecture and engineering patterns.